The Cheapest New Cars of 2023

 • Limited Basic Warranty: 5 years or 60,000 miles

-• Overview: the 2023 Mitsubishi Mirage has a price increase of $501 over last year’s model.
-The Mirage has a 3 cylinder engine, giving it excellent fuel economy.
-It also has an excellent warranty and a great price.
-The downside: it has a reputation of not having the greatest quality from owners.
+• Overview: the cheapest new car in 2024 is the Mitsubishi Mirage, which stays in the #1 spot from last year’s ranking, with a price increase of just $190 over last year’s model.
+The Mirage has a 3 cylinder engine, giving it excellent fuel economy (it’s only 78 horsepower, so it may feel sluggish).
+It also has an excellent warranty.
+It does have a reputation of not being high quality from owners, but it does have a good warranty to help with that concern.
 You win some, you lose some.